Karara Iron Ore Mine, Australia

 The project management, procurement and construction management contract has been awarded to WorleyParsons.
 An A$70m contract for the design, supply and installation of the permanent accommodation camp was given to Doric Group in December 2009.
 Doric Group has engaged Vekta to assist in the project.

 Metso is supplying the project mining equipment under a €3.8m contract.
-Rail services will be provided by QR Freight under a 10-year agreement signed in April 2010.
+Rail services are provided by QR Freight under a 10-year agreement signed in April 2010.
 Other contractors involved in the project are Outotec for the design, supply and installation of the flotation circuit together with all the filtration technology.